mimiyufanyou/mimiyufanyou.github.io/about.md

 Hello.

-A digital home for any projects and book notes...
+Welcome to my digital home for projects, book notes, compilations of favourite articles, and anything else that comes to mind.
+If you would like to reach out about day-job related opportunities please refer to my contact page...